domobritton/Intrst/pinterest/README.md

       }
 ```
 ## Modals
 Users can create boards, upload pins, and view pins using modals.
 Modals allow a user to stay on the same page.
-This was done without the use of **any libraries**.
 Users can open and close modals instantaneously, making navigation more efficient.

 ![Modal Example](https://github.com/domobritton/Intrst/blob/master/pinterest/Screen%20Shot%202018-10-19%20at%209.13.30%20AM.png)